 I came here to know the Fire as a wife knows her husband.

-Our legs became tangled in each others’ like the roots of a flame tree
+Our legs were tangled in each others’ like the roots of a flame tree

 and all our leaves were burning.

-Now your hands go on feeling in the dark for me but I am gone
+Now your hands feel in the dark for mine but I am gone

 where smoke goes.

 I came to bathe in this gulf of spilled tears